 Conversely, if you amp up the loading speed of your website, then you can experience a greater number of visitors on your web pages.
 Therefore, test the loading time of your web pages and content and ensure that your loading speed is not inferior to your rivals’.

-The format and size of an image weighs in organic search results.
+The format and size of an image weigh in organic search results.
 The bigger the image in size, the greater it takes time to load the page; the end result is an unusually long load time.
 Unsurprisingly, organic search ranking suffers.

-In order to avoid such predicament, you can optimise your images with compression and resizing.
+To avoid such predicament, you can optimise your images with compression and resizing.
 For instance, you can use lossy or lossless compression to reduce your file size.

 As a rule of thumb, always make sure to add the title of the image, alt tag, meta description, caption, and the file name.
 The practice may seem cumbersome, but it pays off in the long term organic search ranking results.